+Grade Meaning

-Grade Meaning Α Excellent: 4 quality points per credit В Good: 3 quality points per credit С Average: 2 quality points per credit D Poor: 1 quality point per credit F Fail: 0 quality points per credit Р Pass: No quality points.
-Credits not included in credits attempted or in computation of grade point ave erage.
+Α Excellent: 4 quality points per credit

+В Good: 3 quality points per credit

+С Average: 2 quality points per credit

+D Poor: 1 quality point per credit

+F Fail: 0 quality points per credit

+Р Pass: grade point av No quality points.
+Credits not included in credits attempted or in computation of erage.
 Used for credit courses only.

-I Incomplete: No credit; used when at least 50% of course requirements have been met but oidable reasons prevent completion of the course.
-Because an "I" extends ne course, requirements for satisfactory completion will be established through • consultation.
-Courses for which the grade of "I" has been awarded must have documentation eason for assigning the grade; e work to be completed and indicates its percentage in relation to the total work of the course; e date by which the work must be completed; and e default grade (B, C, D, F, P, R, or U) based upon course work already mpletion dates may not be set beyond the subsequent semester (to include , without written approval of the chief academic officer.
-W Withdrawal: No Credit X Audit: No Credit
+I enrollment in t No credit; used when at least 50% of course requirements have been met but voidable reasons prevent completion of the course.
+Because an "I" extends he course, requirements for satisfactory completion will be established through consultation.
+Courses for which the grade of "I" has been awarded must have